ProgramingGuy/Instagram-Following/README.md

 ```

 # Logs everyone and removes them automaticlly.
-This will take a long time due to Instagram throttling.
+This will take a long time due to Instagram throttling, may be more efficent to manually remove everyone via the list.

 ```javascript
 // === Helper Functions ===